Anna-Kuosmanen/Seq2DagChainer/README.md

 <h1>Getting started</h1>
 <h2>Prerequisites</h2>
-<p>DAGChainer uses GCSA2[3], SDSL[4] and LEMON[5] libraries.
+<p>Seq2DagChainer uses GCSA2[3], SDSL[4] and LEMON[5] libraries.
 Also the software VG[6] needs to be in the system path, as it is used to transform the splicing graphs into input format suitable for GCSA2 indexing.</p>

 <h2>Building</h2>